Last Updated on March 11, 2021 by Julia Wilson

 Keep all cleaning chemicals and laundry detergents in a secured cupboard.
 Both of which are a common cause of poisoning in cats.

 Be careful with your kitchen waste.
-It is possible for your cat to become very sick as a result of eating scavenged food.
+Your cat can become very sick as a result of eating scavenged food.

 Ensure the washing machine and tumble dryer doors are closed at all times.

 Don’t leave food lying around.
-There are some foods (chocolate and onion to name a few) which are toxic to cats.
-Also be mindful of food wrappers such as cling film and aluminium foil which could be swallowed.
+There are some foods (chocolate and onion to name a few) that are toxic to cats.
+Also, be mindful of food wrappers such as cling film and aluminium foil which could be swallowed.

 Don’t allow your kitten to play with toothpicks.
 Keep safely in a drawer.